Parachute (band): History

-Will Anderson and Johnny Stubblefield, friends from childhood, formed the band Sparky's Flaw while attending Charlottesville High School; Kit French and Alex Hargrave, long-time friends and classmates of the two, soon joined.
+Will Anderson and Johnny Stubblefield, friends from childhood, formed the band Sparky's Flaw while attending Charlottesville High School; David Glover, Kit French and Alex Hargrave, long-time friends and classmates of the two, soon joined.
+Peter De Jong and Eric Prum rounded out the lineup when the band started to record their initial EP's.

 While in college, the band signed a record deal with Mercury Records in August 2007.
 In the same month, Nate McFarland, a classmate and friend of Anderson's at the University of Virginia, joined the band.
 McFarland and Anderson were both part of the all-male a cappella group, the Virginia Gentlemen, while at college.
 After graduating from college in May 2008, the band began touring full-time.
 Later that year, they changed their name to Parachute.

 Parachute's debut album, Losing Sleep, became available in stores and online on May 19, 2009.
 It was produced by Chris Keup, John Shanks, and John Fields.
 On May 12, it was released exclusively on iTunes with a bonus track.
 The second single from the album, "Under Control", was also highlighted as the 'Free iTunes Single of the Week'.
 A deluxe edition of the album was released on August 4, 2009.
 The song "Back Again" is featured in the video game Band Hero which was released on November 3, 2009.

 Their songs "She Is Love" and "Under Control" were used on Nivea's national skincare TV commercials.
 As part of the campaign, Parachute shared the Nivea Countdown Stage with the Jonas Brothers and Taylor Swift in front of over a million people in Times Square for New Year's Eve in 2008.

 On June 15, 2009, Will Anderson and Kit French appeared as Parachute on the twentieth episode of Live From Daryl's House, the monthly internet concert from Daryl Hall.
 They performed four songs from their debut album as well as the Hall & Oates tracks "Say It Isn't So" and "It's a Laugh".
 In August 2009, Parachute was featured as a 'Soundcheck Risers' artist on walmart.com.
 "She is Love," was certified platinum by the Recording Industry Association of America on June 30, 2017.